Russia's Korea power play is meant to unnerve

 The jostling between the two powers over North Korea has decades-long historical roots.

-"To an extent it began when China and Russia became competitors for influence in the Communist world, they fought border battles in the late 1960s," said Carl Schuster, retired Navy Captain and now adjunct professor at Hawaii Pacific University.
+"To an extent it began when China and Russia became competitors for influence in the Communist world, they fought border battles in the late 1960s," said Carl Schuster, retired Navy captain and now adjunct professor at Hawaii Pacific University.

 Kim Il Sung, North Korea's founder, was a guerilla leader who became a major in the Soviet Red Army and served in it until the end of World War II.
 Upon his return to Korea after 26 years in exile, the Soviets installed him as head of the Korean Communist Party.
 With their help he built up an army and air force, then declared the founding of the Democratic People's Republic of Korea in 1948.